 The Rural Business Innovation Lab (RBIL) is a cohort-based, entrepreneurial development program aiming to redefine the false narrative of rural decline.
 RBIL will build a peer network dense with innovative ideas, professional expertise, and resources needed for underserved rural entrepreneurs to start and scale their businesses.

-RBIL aims to harness the current moment of COVID-19 recovery and take what we have learned from previous cohort-based programming to expand our focus on rural innovation businesses in fields like agriculture, ag tech, sustainability, construction, waste management, water reclamation, workforce development, and diversity, equity, and inclusion.
-Our current industry focus is on accelerating and building resilience within the natural resource and new climate economy value-chain.
+RBIL aims to expand our focus on rural innovation businesses in agriculture, ag tech, sustainability, construction, waste management, water reclamation, workforce development, diversity, equity, and inclusion.
+Our current industry focuses on accelerating and building resilience within the natural resource and new climate economy value-chain.
 RBIL has four main objectives:

 What do you get for participating?

 RBIL supports entrepreneurs from all backgrounds, addressing unique challenges faced by BIPOC, women, veterans, and LGBTQ+ individuals in rural Minnesota.
 The aim is to provide equal access and promote culturally relevant business practices.